 This paradox becomes particularly acute in procurement.
 Smaller companies quickly outgrow their Excel spreadsheets and simple solutions, while large corporations' rigid systems often fail to adapt flexibly to change.

-Here's the strange situation every growing company faces: external spending often comprises 50-80% of a company's cost base, yet frequently receives less attention than sales or productivity improvement efforts.
+Here's the strange situation every growing company faces: external spending is one of the largest cost categories for most businesses — averaging around 43% of total costs according to Bain & Company research, and considerably higher in spend-intensive industries — yet it frequently receives less attention than sales or productivity improvement efforts.

 When a company grows too quickly, it often encounters hidden problems that initially went unnoticed.
 Traditional procurement systems have inflexible, outdated architectures that lead to data fragmentation, resulting in masses of manual processes.
-Procurement professionals can spend up to 60% of their time on transactional tasks instead of strategic initiatives.
+Procurement professionals can end up spending a large share of their time on transactional tasks instead of strategic initiatives.

 Lack of spend visibility provides fertile ground for maverick spending to flourish unchecked.
 When purchases occur outside established procurement channels, organizations lose not only negotiated pricing but also opportunities for demand aggregation, specification standardization, and supplier compliance enforcement.